Our guide to credit card statements

 Not receiving a refund when you returned an item you purchased

-Your statement being sent to the wrong address, so you didn’t pay it on time
+Your statement was sent to the wrong address, so you didn’t pay it on time

 If you’re not happy with the resolution, you can take your case to the Financial Ombudsman Service.
-It can consider your case after your card provider has had your complaint for at least eight weeks or if the solution the provider offered you was not satisfactory.
-The Ombudsman’s service is free and independent.
+The Ombudsman’s service is free and independent and it can consider your case after your card provider has had your complaint for at least eight weeks or if the solution the provider offered you was not satisfactory.
+The card company must abide by the FOS final decision.

 For more information about credit cards and charges read our detailed guides: